eeyribas/Arduino-CSharp-Bluetooth-Control/README.md

 # Arduino-CSharp-Bluetooth-Control
+The repository includes a "UserInterface" developed with C# programming language that controls an Arduino connected to a Bluetooth module.
+The repository also includes control of the Arduino's Bluetooth module.

+"UserInterface" interface:

-Arduino-CSharp user interface is an example of Bluetooth control.
-The user interface, programmed in C#, sends data to an Arduino connected with a Bluetooth module.
-Based on the received data, the Arduino controls two LEDs, turning them on or off.
-In the C# user interface, there is a button to connect to the Arduino Bluetooth module.
-The interface includes three radio buttons and two trackbars.
+The "UserInterface" interface, coded in C# programming language, sends data to an Arduino connected via a Bluetooth module.
+The "UserInterface" includes a button to connect to the Arduino through Bluetooth, three radio buttons, and two trackbars.

-If the "0+" radio button is selected, the LEDs connected to the Arduino will turn off according to the value of trackbar-1.
+1. If the "0+" radio button is selected, the first LED connected to the Arduino will turn on according to the value of trackbar-1, and the second LED will turn off.

-If the "20+" radio button is selected, the first LED will turn off and the second LED will turn on according to the value of trackbar-2.
+2. If the "20+" radio button is selected, the first LED will turn off, and the second LED will turn on according to the value of trackbar-2.

-If the "=20" radio button is selected, the first LED will turn on and the second LED will turn off.
+3. If the "=20" radio button is selected, both the first and second LEDs will turn off.

-C# IDE: Visual Studio 2019
+Programming Language: C# Programming Language

-C# Framework: .NET Framework 4.6.1
+Framework: .NET Framework 4.6.1

+IDE: Visual Studio 2019

+"BluetoothControl" application:

+An Arduino is connected to a Bluetooth (HC-05) module and two LEDs.
+The "BluetoothControl" application controls the two connected LEDs based on the data received via Bluetooth.
+The data is sent by the "UserInterface" interface.

+Programming Language: C/C++ Programming Language

+IDE: Arduino IDE Version - 2.2.0

 Arduino Used: Arduino Uno, Arduino Mega

-Arduino IDE Version: 2.2.0

 Arduino Bluetooth Module: HC-05 Bluetooth Module